Reversing Antidepressant Weight Gain

-The potential to cause weight gain is not limited to SSRis; at this point there is no effective antidepressant that does not have the potential to cause weight gain.
-Moreover, drugs used to treat bipolar disorder and schizophrenia may leave the patient with l00 or more unwanted pounds.
+The potential to cause weight gain is not limited to SSRIs; at this point, there is no effective antidepressant that does not have the potential to cause weight gain.
+Moreover, drugs used to treat bipolar disorder and schizophrenia may leave the patient with 100 or more unwanted pounds.

 There is still no explanation of how the drugs interfere with appetite and weight regulation.
 Some animal studies suggest that the drugs may interfere with other brain chemicals such as histamine or a sub-group of serotonin-containing cells, thereby promoting hunger.
 But so far no one understands how the drugs are able to limit or prevent control over food intake.

 Since then, as now, no one really knew how to deal with this type of weight gain we decided to try an approach that had worked with typical obese clients.
 We knew from our research and previous clinical experience that increasing serotonin synthesis increased satiety.
-The SSRIs that theoretically should have activated this serotoninergic function was doing just the opposite, i.e. causing the patients to feel a chronic need to eat.
+The SSRIs that theoretically should have activated this serotoninergic function were doing just the opposite, i.e. causing the patients to feel a chronic need to eat.

 All carbohydrates with the exception of fructose (fruit sugar) will lead to an increase in serotonin synthesis if the carbohydrate is consumed without protein.
 The process involves the uptake into the brain of the amino acid tryptophan, the precursor to serotonin.
 Insulin release after carbohydrate digestion removes from the circulation other amino acids that compete with tryptophan for brain uptake.
 Tryptophan enters the brain easily and is quickly converted into serotonin.
 Protein consumption, even if eaten along with carbohydrates, floods the circulation with these competitor amino acids, and tryptophan, the scarcest amino acid in protein, does not get into the brain.